mxjp/rvx/docs/reference/testing.md

 Note, that the `assert` function used on this page are not included in rvx.

 ## Synchronous Tests
-Rvx provides a lightweight wrapper for running small synchronous tests that provides a [context](./context.md) and takes care of calling [teardown hooks](./lifecycle.md) after the test.
+Rvx provides a lightweight wrapper for running small synchronous tests that takes care of calling [teardown hooks](./lifecycle.md) after the test.

 === "JSX"
 	```jsx